 In some parts of the country, it has already started snowing!
 But, even if you live in an area with a moderate climate, your lawn and garden are about to take a “winter break.”

-Last week’s economic reports included readings on job openings and inflation along with weekly readings on mortgage rates and new jobless claims.
+Last week’s economic reports included releases on inflation, consumer sentiment.
+Weekly readings on mortgage rates and new jobless claims were also released.

-Last week’s economic reports included readings on construction spending and an FOMC statement.
-Labor sector reports on job creation and the national unemployment rate were released along with the monthly Consumer Confidence Index.
-Weekly reports on mortgage rates and first-time jobless claims were also released.
+Last week’s economic reports included readings on construction spending and labor reports on public and private-sector job growth.
+The national unemployment rate was released along with weekly reports on mortgage rates and weekly jobless claims.

 Opinions differ about whether home buyers are best served by purchasing an older home or new construction.

 Many of us are guilty of plopping on the sofa and binge-watching reality TV home flipping shows.
 The allure of buying and selling homes for big profits with no boss looking over our shoulders has major lifestyle appeal.